xod-wow/LiteButtonAuras/README.md

 colored border and timer.
 It is like AdiButtonAuras, and Inline Aura before it, just much dumber and much easier to maintain.

-Buff on you shows a green highlight in ability button:
+A buff you cast on yourself shows a green highlight in ability button:

 ![](https://i.imgur.com/vsf97X0.png)

-Debuff on your target shows red highlight in ability button:
+A debuff you cast on your target shows red highlight in ability button:

 ![](https://i.imgur.com/HmN2WR5.png)

 For all of your action buttons:

+- Suggest button (border glow/ants) with timer if:
-- If the action is an interrupt, and your target is casting a spell you can interrupt, suggest the button (border glow/ants) with a timer.
+    - your target is casting a spell you can interrupt and the button action is an interrupt
-- If the target is enraged and the action is a soothe, suggest the button.
+    - your target is enraged and the button action is a soothe
+- Show a green highlight and timer if:
-- If the action name matches a buff on you that you cast, show a green highlight and a timer.
+    - the action name matches a buff on you that you cast.
 Includes some totems and guardians.
+- Show a red highlight and timer if:
-- If the action name matches a debuff that you cast on your target, show a red highlight and a timer.
+    - the action name matches a debuff that you cast on your target
+- Show a debuff-colored border (curse/disease/magic/poison) if:
+    - your target is an enemy and
+    - you can purge the buff and
-- If the action is a purge or dispel, show a highlight colored by the buff or debuff you can purge/dispel.
+    - the button action is a purge/spellsteal.

-Works with the default Blizzard action bars, Dominos, and probably ElvUI.
+Works with the default Blizzard action bars, Dominos, Bartender and anything that uses LibActionButton (including ElvUI).

 Compared to AdiButtonAuras, LiteButtonAuras:

 1. matches buffs/debuffs by name, so it doesn't require manually maintaining spells every expansion.
 1. has less code and hopefully uses less CPU (probably not though).
-1. doesn't support custom rules.
+1. has limited support for customr rules (only "show aura on ability").
-1. doesn't show buffs/debuffs on different abilities that have a different name.
+1. doesn't show buffs/debuffs on abilities that have a different name unless manualy configured.
-1. limited support for customizing (only timer appearance).
+1. limited support for customizing (timer appearance, show stacks or not).
 1. doesn't show hints for using abilities, except for interrupt, purge and soothe.
 1. doesn't show holy power/chi/combo points/soul shards.
 1. doesn't handle macros that change the unit (always assumes target).

+## WoW Classic (Vanilla) Timers

+For WoW Classic (Vanilla) to get debuff timers you will need to also install LibClassicDurations or have WeakAuras installed which bundles it.

-Config Options
+## Appearance Options

 ```
 /lba - print current settings